 Your Databases are Under Attack!

-Password dumpers are a type of malware used to steal databases containing usernames and passwords.
 The malware typically makes its way in just like other threats, through phishing emails with links to malicious websites.
-It’s designed to access password information and “dump” the database contents back to the perpetrator.
+We access password information and “dump” the database contents back to the perpetrator.

 Protection against password dumping involves: